michihitoTakami/totton_audio_project/docs/investigations/low_latency_partition_validation.md

 - Verify that the fast partition delivers the promised latency (<10–12 ms for the default 32k taps).
 - Confirm that the tail partitions catch up without introducing ripples or stopband regressions.
-- Provide a repeatable loopback workflow (ALSA/PipeWire) that records impulse and sweep data while monitoring XRUN and GPU load.
 - Document how to feed the captured files into the updated analysis scripts.

 ---

 ## Prerequisites

-- PipeWire 1.0+ with `pw-loopback` and `pw-record`.
-- ALSA loopback module (`snd_aloop`) for systems without PipeWire.
 - `uv` environment (or `python -m venv`) with project dependencies installed: `uv sync`.
 - GPU daemon built from `main` after PR #371 (partition switches on via `/partitioned-convolution` API or `config.json`).